 The concept of privacy-enhancing identity management was developed in details within the framework of the PRIME Project [17], including how identity partitioning and separation could be implemented in various contexts and services.
 The possible use of identity separation in social networks was introduced by us in [16], where we proposed a modified social network model with a non-flat structure.
-The works of van den Berg and Leenes in [28, 29] provided further details on identity partitioning, especially focusing on access control and division of information shared.
+The works of van den Berg and Leenes in [28,29] provided further details on identity partitioning, especially focusing on access control and division of information shared.

 Previously, we have analytically showed that identity separation is an effective tool against clique based seeding mechanisms [11].
-In subsequent works, we analyzed the protective strength of identity separation against the propagation phase of Nar09 [13, 15] with simulation on datasets obtained from three different social networks.
-In [13] we analyzed the non-cooperative setting, and we have shown that while almost half of the users are required to repel the attack (and retain network privacy), it is possible to effectively hide information from the attacker even for a few nodes if the proper settings are applied.
+In subsequent works, we analyzed the protective strength of identity separation against the propagation phase of Nar09 [13,15] with simulation on datasets obtained from three different social networks.
+In [13] we analyzed the noncooperative setting, and we have shown that while almost half of the users are required to repel the attack (and retain network privacy), it is possible to effectively hide information from the attacker even for a few nodes if the proper settings are applied.
 In [15] we analyzed the cooperative setting organized accordingly to the importance of nodes, based on their anonymity values.
 The minimum number of required nodes to repel the attack dropped down to the fraction measured in the non-cooperative case.

-In cases when a node is identified globally in a network, it is trivial (but likely ineffective) to measure its anonymity level, which usually proportional to the number of nodes with the same fingerprint, i.e., number of nodes being in the same anonymity set.
+In cases when a node is identified globally in a network, it is trivial (but likely costly) to measure its anonymity level, which usually proportional to the number of nodes with the same fingerprint, i.e., number of nodes being in the same anonymity set.
 However, in case of attacks like Nar09, nodes are compared locally, and therefore anonymity sets can not be considered in the same sense.
 Furthermore, without knowing the background knowledge of the attacker, anonymity can be only estimated.
 To circumvent this problem we proposed local anonymity measures in [12].
 These can be useful from a privacy-oriented point of view, as these can express the node's resistance level against local re-identification techniques, and these can also support data providers and attackers to make estimates of the possible success of attacks.

-Our approach for measuring anonymity is called Local Topological Anonymity (LTA).
-We also proposed and evaluated multiple LTA variants for the Nar09 attack, selecting the most outstanding one denoted as LTAA.
-In the evaluation of [12], we measured an average Pearson correlation [1] of -0.421 between LTAA anonymity values and re-identification rates of nodes.
+We also proposed and evaluated multiple anonymity measure variants for the Nar09 attack.
+In the evaluation of [12], we measured an average Pearson correlation [1] of -0.4221between anonymity values and re-identification rates of nodes for the most outstanding anonymity measure variant, denoted as LTA_A (details provided in Section 6.1).
 As this evaluation was done for networks sized at most ten thousand nodes, we provided further evaluation on larger networks in [15].
-We evaluated LTAA in three networks having more than sixty thousands of nodes, and observed a Spearman rank correlation [2] typically around -0.65.
-Besides, we observed also similarly strong correlation values for node degree, denoted as LTAdeg.
+We evaluated LTA_A in three networks having more than sixty thousands of nodes, and observed a Spearman rank correlation [2] typically around -0.65.
+Besides, we observed also similarly strong correlation values for node degree, denoted as LTA{deg}.